 Searching for some real non-touristy things to do in London?
-Here’s a Londoner’s guide to the best fun and authentic London experiences that locals enjoy just as much as visitors do.
+Here’s a local’s guide to the fun and authentic London experiences that locals enjoy everyday.
 Add these to your itinerary and you’ll save some money and feel like you live here.
-Bookmark this post and enjoy your next visit to the UK’s capital city just like a Londoner.
-Updated 2023
+Bookmark this post and enjoy your next visit to the UK’s capital city like a Londoner.
+Updated 2025

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.
 As always all opinions are my own.

-Alternatively click here to book a tour in an open-topped classic London Routemaster bus .
+Alternatively book a tour in an open-topped classic London Routemaster bus .

 Tower Bridge is the grandest of the London bridges.
 It’s a bascule-operated roadway that opens to let tall ships pass up or down the Thames.
 And it was a symbol of the London Olympics in 2012 that was beamed around the world.
 Not only is it stunning in its own right but it stands right next to another London icon, The Tower of London.

-For an even better view of London plus a fascinating exhibition, it’s worth paying to enter the Tower Bridge exhibition.
-Visitors who cross on the walkway 42 metres above the river also get a bird’s eye view through the glass floor panels.
+For an even better view of London plus some interesting local history, it’s worth paying to enter the Tower Bridge exhibition.
+This includes the opportunity to cross the bridge on the walkway, 42 metres above the river.
+You’ll spot famous landmarks and even get a bird’s eye view through a section of glass floor panels.

-While you’re in this part of town you can explore some of the sights south of the river.
-Follow the riverside walk to the west, passing London Bridge.
-In this area you’ll see the free to enter Tate Modern gallery which exhibits contemporary art from around the world.
-It’s close to Shakespeare’s Globe theatre and Borough Market with its street food stalls.
-This South Bank district is very popular with Londoners and you’ll find lots of restaurants, bars and cafes here too.
+In this part of town you can also explore the sights south of the river.
+Follow the riverside walk to the west, passing London Bridge to the Tate Modern gallery, Shakespeare’s Globe theatre and Borough Market with its street food stalls.
+This Bankside district is very popular with Londoners and you’ll find lots of restaurants, bars and cafes here.

 Like this post?
 Please pin this to save and share to Pinterest

 Afternoon tea is a uniquely British affair.
-It was invented in the 1840s by an aristocrat, Anna, the Duchess of Bedford.
-We can all identify with that peckish feeling around 4pm and we have Anna to thank for doing something about it.
-She invited her society friends to join her for light refreshments in the afternoon.
+It was invented in the 1840s by Anna, the Duchess of Bedford.
+We can all identify with the urge for a snack around 4pm and we have Anna to thank for doing something about it.
+She invited her friends to join her for refreshments in the afternoon.
 It soon became a fashionable social event in London drawing rooms and an excuse for ladies to dress up in their best gowns and hats.

 Nowadays it seems that every hotel and cafe in central London has jumped on the bandwagon.
-Some are excellent, some are not, so I’ve been carefully searching the most up to date reviews to find some excellent options.
-To help you choose here are two well-reviewed – and very different! – afternoon tea experiences in London.
+Some are excellent, some are extremely expensive, depending on the location.

-The Rubens at the Palace hotel, is as the name suggests very handy for Buckingham Palace.
-It also does a traditional and elegant afternoon tea with finger sandwiches, scones with clotted cream and pretty pastries.
+The Rubens at the Palace hotel, is, as the name suggests, handy for Buckingham Palace.
+It also does an elegant afternoon tea with finger sandwiches, scones with clotted cream and pretty pastries.
 It gets excellent reviews.
-Click here to book the Rubens afternoon tea with an optional champagne upgrade!
+Click here to book the Rubens afternoon tea with an optional champagne upgrade.

-For a super indulgent treat I love afternoon tea at the Hotel Cafe Royal on Regent Street.
+For an indulgent treat I love afternoon tea at the Hotel Cafe Royal on Regent Street.
 It’s welcoming, intimate and luxurious at the same time.
 You’ll want to dress up to match the gilded and mirrored Oscar Wilde Lounge, named after the playwright who once held court there.

-Many of London’s free museums offer afternoon tea.
+Many of London’s free museums also offer afternoon tea.
 At the British Museum it is served in the restaurant under the fabulous sweeping ceiling of the Great Court.
-Or visit the three gloriously decorated historic cafe rooms at the Victoria and Albert museum in Kensington.
-They are the perfect place to take tea and cake in a piece of living history.
+Or visit the three historic cafe rooms at the Victoria and Albert museum in Kensington.
+They’re the perfect place to take tea and cake in a piece of living history.

 Changing the Guard at Buckingham Palace is one of the top tourist sights in London.
-And although I’ve lived in London all my adult life I still love to catch a glimpse of the marching bands and parading soldiers on horseback whenever I’m in the right part of town.
+And even though I’ve lived in London most of my life, I still enjoy catching sight of the marching bands and parading soldiers on horseback whenever I’m in the right part of town.

-However it’s so popular that it can be hard to see through the crowds, especially in peak season.
-So take a tip from me and position yourself en route to watch the Guards approach or leave the Palace.
+However it involves a lot of waiting to get a good view at the Palace gates, especially in peak season.
+So instead position yourself en route to watch the Guards approach or leave the Palace.
 At Wellington Barracks, St James’s Palace or along The Mall you can watch the marching bands or mounted Guards pass by.
-It will save you waiting for ages at the Palace gates.
+You can also see changing of the guard at Horseguard’s Parade.
 Check the official website here for more details.

 Or, to be sure you don’t miss the best bits of this colourful, traditional ceremony, click here to book a walking tour that keeps pace with the soldiers as they march down The Mall.

-With Oxford Circus as a base you can stroll along Oxford Street to Selfridges and Bond Street’s exclusive ateliers.
-Or head south down Regent Street and dip into the hip independent stores of Soho.
+With Oxford Circus as a base you can stroll along to Bond Street’s exclusive ateliers, head south down Regent Street to the hip independent stores of Soho.
+Or search out St Christopher’s Place for chic shops and restaurants.

-A pub is also a good place to try a traditional London lunch like bangers (sausage) and mash, steak pie or fish and chips.
+A pub is also a good place to try traditional London food like bangers (sausage) and mash, pies or fish and chips.

 Or better still, pick a pub that gets great reviews for its Sunday roast lunch.
 It’ll be packed with Londoners!
-You’ll find price points vary, from basic to gourmet, at pubs around the capital.
-This is one of the best non-touristy things to do in London on a rainy Sunday!
+You’ll find menus from basic to gourmet at pubs around the capital.
+And step away from the key tourist haunts to avoid inflated prices.
+Sunday lunch in a pub is one of the best non-touristy things to do in London on a rainy Sunday!

 Thames Clipper runs a regular river bus service back and forth along the Thames between Barking in the east to Battersea or Putney in the west.
 You’ll spot the piers along the river sides where you can catch a boat.
-Commuters use the boats just as much as visitors and it’s a scenic way to get from A to B!
+Commuters use the boats just as much as visitors and it’s a scenic way to get from A to B at an everyday price.
 Find out more about the river buses here.

 London’s museums and galleries are some of the best in the world.
-And there are plenty of them!
-Whatever your interests you’ll find a collection that catches your attention and even better, you can visit many of London’s museums for free.
+Whatever your interests you’ll find a collection that catches your attention and even better, you can visit more than 20 of London’s museums (including the most famous) for free.

-From the mighty British Museum in Bloomsbury to the mysterious Roman Mithraeum in the City or the Big Three national museums in Kensington, you’ll find plenty of locals as well as visitors in the free museums in London.
+From the mighty British Museum in Bloomsbury to more secret spots like the mysterious Roman Mithraeum in the City or the Wallace Collection in Marylebone, you’ll find plenty of locals as well as visitors in the free museums in London.
+Without the pressure of a pricey entry ticket you can pop in for half an hour and see a world-famous artwork or two.

 Go for a walk in a London park

 No matter where you are in London you’re never far from some mind-calming, leafy, free-access green space.
-Central London alone has no less than six major parks.
-Do try to visit at least one of them during your stay.
-Stroll through beautiful formal gardens, spot the ducks and geese on the lakes, rent a pedalo, or simply sit on a park bench with an ice-cream.
-These are the ones to look out for:
+Central London alone has six major parks.
+You can stroll through beautiful formal gardens, rent a pedalo on a lake, or simply sit on a park bench with an ice-cream.

 Regents Park The one with a zoo (although that does have a separate entrance fee) and bounded to the north by the Regent’s canal.
 See more than 12,000 roses in Queen Mary’s Gardens in early June, or hire a rowing boat on the lake.

-Kensington Gardens The one with all the associations with Princess Diana and my favourite of London’s parks.
-Home to Kensington Palace, the imaginative Princess Diana memorial playground, the Serpentine Gallery and the statue of J M Barrie’s Peter Pan.
+Kensington Gardens My favourite London park and home to Kensington Palace, the imaginative Princess Diana memorial playground, the Serpentine Gallery and the statue of J M Barrie’s Peter Pan.
 It lies to the west and adjoins Hyde Park.

-Holland Park Visit for its Japanese Kyoto gardens, the peacocks and open-air theatre in the summer.
+Holland Park Visit for its Japanese Kyoto garden, the peacocks and open-air theatre in the summer.

-St James Park Catch glimpses of the traditional comings and goings of the Queen’s Guard as they ride up and down the Mall for the Changing the Guard ceremony.
-Lovely stripey deckchairs to hire too.
+St James Park Catch glimpses of the traditional comings and goings of the mounted Guard as they ride up and down the Mall for the Changing the Guard ceremony.
+You can hire stripy deckchairs too.

-Battersea Park Just south of the river from Chelsea, this is very much a local’s park and a favourite of mine too.
-Check out the Pear Tree Cafe by the boating lake, which is a great place for coffee on a sunny weekday and not at all touristy.
-It does get very busy on summer weekends though, especially when there’s live music.
-It’s a 25 minute walk from Sloane Square over Chelsea Bridge.
+Battersea Park South of the river from Chelsea, this is very much a local’s park and a favourite of mine.
+Check out Pear Tree Cafe by the boating lake, which is a great place for coffee or pizza on a sunny weekday and a very non-touristy thing to do in London.
+It does get busy with locals on summer weekends though, especially when there’s live music.

 Enjoy a free view of London

 The Sky Garden was a bit of a London secret when it first opened – but this is no longer the case.
-However, you can still get a free grandstand view of the Thames, St Pauls and the Tower of London as long as you book 2 or 3 weeks in advance.
-The Sky Garden at 20 Fenchurch Street is on the 35th to 37th floors at the top of the building known to Londoners as the walkie talkie, thanks to its peculiar shape.
+However, you can still get free grandstand views of London: the Thames, St Pauls and the Tower of London as long as you book 2 or 3 weeks in advance.
+The Sky Garden at 20 Fenchurch Street is on the 35th to 37th floors at the top of the building nicknamed the walkie talkie, thanks to its peculiar shape.

 Aim to go early to avoid the crowds or, to side step the advance booking altogether, reserve a table for breakfast, lunch or dinner at one of the restaurants.
-This obviously adds an additional cost to the view but you can weigh this up against the price of views of London from tourist attractions like the London Eye and the Shard.
+Obviously it stops being free when you do this – but it’s an alternative to the London Eye or Shard viewing platform.

-As an alternative you can enjoy another free view, loved by Londoners, from Primrose Hill.
-This is an particularly non-touristy thing to do in London as you’ll be sharing the hillside with locals from this very upmarket neighbourhood.
-Primrose Hill is a Grade 2 listed park and the top of the hill has one of the six protected viewpoints in London.
-You’ll enjoy panoramic views across Regent’s Park and out to the city skyline.
+You can enjoy another free view, loved by Londoners, from Primrose Hill.
+This is a particularly non-touristy thing to do in London and you’ll be sharing the hillside with locals from this upmarket neighbourhood.
+Primrose Hill is a Grade 2 listed park and the top of the hill has one of the six protected viewpoints in London across Regent’s Park and out to the city skyline.

-Browse the market stalls at Portobello or Camden
+Browse the market stalls at Portobello or Brick Lane

 London’s famous markets are vibrant, colourful affairs much loved by film makers.
 In West London, Portobello road market became world renowned after Hugh Grant took a stroll through the stalls in Notting Hill.
 Visit it for quirky gifts and antiques as well as a delicious variety of places to eat.
 Saturday is the busiest when the Antiques Arcades are open, Friday is good for vintage clothing and accessories.